kniEngine/kni/Documentation/articles/tools/knifxc.md

 ### Help

-If you use `/?`, `/help`, or simply pass no parameters to MGFXC you will get information about these command-line options.
+If you use `/?`, `/help`, or simply pass no parameters to KNIFXC you will get information about these command-line options.

 ## Runtime Use